ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Mouse.rst

 Sometimes we need to provide additional functionality on mouse events beside a QML element's default behavior.
-Placing a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ over a component however will grab the mouse events from the component underneath, no matter if we set *preventStealing* to false or not.
-Setting mouse.accepted to false in *onPressed* would result in having the event forwarded to the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__'s parent, however `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ will no longer receive other mouse events.
+Placing a :ref:`MouseArea <sdk_qtquick_mousearea>` over a component however will grab the mouse events from the component underneath, no matter if we set *preventStealing* to false or not.
+Setting mouse.accepted to false in *onPressed* would result in having the event forwarded to the :ref:`MouseArea <sdk_qtquick_mousearea>`'s parent, however :ref:`MouseArea <sdk_qtquick_mousearea>` will no longer receive other mouse events.

 .. code:: qml